Brexit deal 'agreed,' two senior EU diplomats tell DW | DW | 23.12.2020

-Officials in Brussels say it is 'highly likely' a trade deal will be announced within the next 24 hours.
-But EU governments could still reject any text that has been agreed.
+European diplomats say a Brexit deal has been tentatively agreed.
+But EU governments could still reject any text that negotiators put forward.

 UK PM Boris Johnson and von der Leyen have been in talks the past several days to unblock negotiations